maciejbaba/blog-vue/README.md

-# this blog app will be built with vue and ts
+# this blog app will be built with vue, ts and sass